alteryx/predict-olympic-medals/README.md

 [Featuretools](https://www.featuretools.com/) is a framework to perform automated feature engineering.
 It excels at transforming transactional and relational datasets into feature matrices for machine learning.

 The notebooks here show how Featuretools:
- * Simplifies data science-related code
+ * Simplifies data science-related code ([this](Baseline Solutions.ipynb))
- * Enables us to ask innovative questions
+ * Enables us to ask innovative questions ([this](FeaturetoolsPredictiveModelingSimple.ipynb))
- * Avoid classic label-leakage problems
+ * Avoid classic label-leakage problems ([this](FeaturetoolsPredictiveModelingSimple.ipynb))
- * Exhaustively generate thousands of features
+ * Exhaustively generate thousands of features ([this](FeaturetoolsPredictiveModelingSimple.ipynb))
- * Easily combine separate dataset into joint models
+ * Easily combine separate dataset into joint models (Coming soon)

 We do so by investigating the medals won by each country at each historical Olympic Games (dataset pulled from [Kaggle](kaggle.com/the-guardian/olympic-games)).

+The dataset contains each medal won at each Olympic Games, including the medaling athlete, his or her gender, and his or her country and sport.

+I'll generate a model using Featuretools that predicts the number of medals a country will win at the next Olympics, compare it to 2 baseline solutions without Featuretools, and provide analysis of various predictive factors.

 ## Installation